howsoai/howso-docs/source/user_guide/basics/predictions.rst

        context_features=context_features
    )

-.. note:: The method :meth:`Trainee.predict` can also be used for predictions instead of :meth:`Trainee.react`. :meth:`Trainee.predict` serves as a convenience functions that eliminates the extra output if all you want is the prediction.
+.. note:: The method :meth:`Trainee.predict` can also be used for predictions instead of :meth:`Trainee.react`. :meth:`Trainee.predict` serves as a convenience function that eliminates the extra output if all you want is the prediction.

 Step 9 - Review Prediction
 ^^^^^^^^^^^^^^^^^^^^^^^^^^